koushik-ms/sw-craft/tdd-samples/callback-infra/README.md

 These are things to do for later.
 Feel free to start working on any of these after submitting it as an issue & assigning it to yourself.

 * Add Bazel workspace + build with fetching for any external dependencies
-* Move doctest and other external files out of the code-base (and as an external dependency)
+* Move doctest and other external files out of the code-base (and as an external dependency).
+For doctest, steps are explained [here](https://github.com/onqtam/doctest/blob/master/doc/markdown/build-systems.md).

 ## Repo layout
 Following is the proposed package layout.